Why is football called ‘football’?

 (NEXSTAR) – Sure, it involves feet.
 But so does almost every other sport, to some extent.

-Football, also known American football or gridiron football, is the most popular spectator sport in the United States.
-But most of us probably don’t know why it’s called “football” and not, say, tackleball or oblongball.
+Football, also known as American football or gridiron football, is the most popular spectator sport in the United States.
+But most of us probably don’t know why it’s called “football” and not, say, “tackleball” or “oblongball.”

 And yes, there’s a kicker on every team whose job is to launch the ball through a set of goalposts with his foot, but that’s not where the name of the sport originated either.